iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 ## `retry()`

 Retries (promotes or reattaches) a message for provided message id.
-Message should only be retried only if they are valid and haven't been confirmed for a while.
+Messages should only be retried only if they are valid and haven't been confirmed for a while.
 Note that a user needs to maintain a monitoring list of the newly reattached `MessageId`, e.g., if message M1 is reattached by using a new message M2, then the user needs to monitor both M1 and M2.
 Only if both M1 and M2 are valid and haven't been confirmed for a while, then the user can use retry() again.
 The possibility of using this function is quite low, because the confirmation throughput of the node is expected to be quite high.

 ### Parameters